How To Install A Drywell

-We’re here on Jeremy and Corie Unruh’s 13-acre property in northeastern Kansas to help them install a drywell behind their house to get downspout drainage away from their home.
+We’re here on Jeremy and Corie Unruh’s 13-acre property in northeastern Kansas to help them install a drywell using a small tractor to get downspout drainage away from their home.
 We’re here because they responded to our invitation to send us their project ideas, which is something you can do, too, by sending us an email at [email protected].

 We’ll also be using 4-inch (10.2 cm) Schedule 30 PVC pipe, one section of which is perforated, a 40-gallon (151.4 l) plastic dry well barrel, a pop-up valve in case of any overflow, and plenty of gravel to help disburse the water into the soil.